Jinghao-Sun/crc.partialid/README.md

     amount of resamples (B needs to be large, like more than 2000) to get stable and precise estimates.
 Thus, we allow parallel computing to draw bootstrap resamples by specifying the parameter “tasks”.

-## TODO

-  - Test more instances for k = 2, 3, 4 and with different number of
-    pairwise restrictions.